 Then book a private evening aboard the USS Edson today!

 Private ghost hunts aboard the Edson are available each Friday evening before regularly scheduled tours dates.
-Investigators will have access to the ship starting at 8:00 pm and ending at 3:00 am, and equipment not normally allowed for use during standard tours is permitted.
+Investigators will have access to the ship starting at 8:00 pm and ending at 3:00 am, you then have a bunk with a mattress to sleep in until 9:00am.
+(Bring your own sleeping gear) Equipment not normally allowed for use during standard tours is permitted.
 All other rules governing the Grey Ghost of Bay City events remain in effect.

 Do you have what it takes to stay the night aboard the Mighty USS Edson?
 You can now grab a bunk and sleep like the sailors!
 Instead of leaving at 3:00 am you can catch some ZZZ's before that long ride home!
 All overnight guests will need to be off the ship by 9:00am for the museum to open.
 There is an extra fee for the over night stay.